-BGF's Creative Writing program is a 4-week workshop for PLHIV on the path to written self-expression.
+BGF's Creative Writing program is a 6-week workshop for people with HIV on the path to written self-expression.
 The program is run by Heather Taylor Johnson, a published author.

-At each session, participants meet for a 1-hour workshop where they will lead the direction of the 4-week workshop by choosing one of the art formats that interests them laid out by Oldenburg’s statement.
+At each session, participants meet for a 1.5-hour workshop where they will lead the direction of the 6-week workshop by choosing one of the art formats that interests them laid out by Oldenburg’s statement.

 The facilitator will then tailor each week to fit with what the participants chose.
 Participants, under the guidance of Heather, will work with their chosen statement for one week to provide examples, lead discussions and present written exercises.